bhisaac/5eFP/5eFP-SRD.md

 - Your group may move stealthily at a normal pace.
 - You find one additional resource when you gather resources.
 - While tracking other creatures, you also learn their exact number and sizes and how long ago they passed through the area.

+Game features with the Favored Terrain keyword can only be used while you are in your favored terrain.

+## Natural Explorer (Favored Terrain, Rest 2)

+You make an ability check related to your favored terrain, adding your level to the check twice instead of once.
+For example, making a STR check to climb a cliff or rocky slope is a related ability check for the mountain favored terrain.

 # Ranger Upgrades